warlof/seat-migrator/README.md

 # Usage instructions
 Version of this package are strongly tied to the SeAT version which should be migrate.

-Therefore, while you're installing it, you have to specify the proper version.

-Upgrader version will always match with SeAT core version in order to avoid any troubles.
+Upgrader version will always match with SeAT core origin version in order to avoid any troubles.

 ## Process

 1. Connect on the server where the SeAT to be migrate is installed
 2. Move to the seat directory (usually `/var/www/seat`)
-3. Import the package with the proper version (for v2 `composer require warlof/seat-migrator:2.0.0`)
+3. Import the package with the proper version (for v2 `composer require warlof/seat-migrator`)
 4. Add package into project by appending `Warlof\Seat\Migrator\MigratorServiceProvider::class,` in `providers` array from `/config/app.php`
 5. Publish package files using `php artisan vendor:publish --force`
 6. Run migration script using `php artisan migrate` which will append a migration flag to all tables